-The Board members as per paragraph 10.2 represent the fixed voting members of the Board and will automatically be on the Executive Committee provided they are in good standing.
+Board members representing the fixed voting members of the Board will automatically be on the Executive Committee provided they are in good standing.
 If representatives of the fixed seats miss three consecutive Executive Committee calls or meetings without proper communication or reason, the Executive Committee will reconsider the membership of that seat.
 If no consensus can be reached, the Vice-Chair will make the determination.

-There are two flexible seats on the Executive Committee which are available for rotating constituencies that are not represented on the Executive Committee.
+There are two flexible seats on the Executive Committee which are available for rotating constituencies that are not represented on the EC.
 Every three years, the Board will consider the appointment of these two seats on the Executive Committee.
-Criteria will include the commitment of time and ability to participate, filling skill-set gaps, and providing a different perspective that is not represented on the Executive Committee.
+Criteria will include commitment of time and ability to participate and filling skill-set gaps or providing a different perspective that is not represented on the Executive Committee.

-If there are more than two rotating constituencies that would like to participate on the Executive Committee, the Secretariat will facilitate nominations and application process.
-The Vice-Chair will review nominations, interview candidates, and make a recommendation to the Board.
-The appointment of the two flexible seats to the Executive Committee shall be a Board decision.
+If there are more than two constituencies that would like to participate on the Executive Committee, the Secretariat will facilitate nominations and application process and the Vice-Chair will review nominations, interview candidates, and make a recommendation to the Board.
+The appointment of the two flexible seats to the Executive Committee shall be a board decision.